uayturk/flightAirServiceApi/README.md

 ***ASSESMENT***

 <br/>FlightAirServiceApi is the RESTful service Api with embedded apache tomcat as servlet container.
-Used Spring Boot as framework, MongoDB used as database.
+It use Java / Spring Boot as Back-End, Jquery, Jsp as Front-End, MongoDB as Database and I designed this project to use and show some of nice Spring Boot features technically which is like CORS Support(uses for Security), Cacheable, TextIndexed(uses for Searching) and Reflection.
+Application is implemented using Intellij IDEA Environment.
+FlightAirServiceApi is use Flightstats which is an api that returns information of airports and airlines around the world as JSON.
+FlightAirService sends request for getting JSON data to the Flightstats Api.
+It gets all values and save to the MongoDB.

 ***RUN***